SS Tavolara Calcio: Disappearance and revival

-Finishing runner-up in the 2009-2010 season guaranteed qualification for the Coppa Italia the following season, which, however, they decided to withdraw from.
+Finishing runner-up in the 2009–2010 season guaranteed qualification for the Coppa Italia the following season, which, however, they decided to withdraw from.
 The season ended with an 11th-place finish.
-In the 2010-2011 season, the team farewelled the Serie D, finishing 17th in the table and relegated to the Eccellenza after losing the play-out against Sanluri (1-2 extra time).
+In the 2010–2011 season, the team farewelled the Serie D, finishing 17th in the table and relegated to the Eccellenza after losing the play-out against Sanluri (1-2 extra time).
 The 2011-2012 Eccellenza, which ended in 9th place, will be the last played by the club in the highest regional tier, and at the end of the season, will disappear to be promptly re-founded as Gruppo Sportivo Tavolara 1954 and enrolled in the Terza Categoria in the following season, ended in 12th place.

-In the 2013-2014 season, Tavolara began the campaign well, but a series of negative results led it to finish runner-up, which, however, guaranteed repechage to the fourth tier of regional football, the Seconda Categoria, also finishing runner-up, which, again, guaranteed repechage to the Prima Categoria where, in the 2015-2016 season, it ended in fifth place.
+In the 2013–2014 season, Tavolara began the campaign well, but a series of negative results led it to finish runner-up, which, however, guaranteed repechage to the fourth tier of regional football, the Seconda Categoria, also finishing runner-up, which, again, guaranteed repechage to the Prima Categoria where, in the 2015–2016 season, it ended in fifth place.

-In 2016-2017, the club did not join the competition and, in fact, disappeared.
+In 2016–2017, the club did not join the competition and, in fact, disappeared.

-The absence from the fields lasted until the 2019-2020 season when, in September 2019, the club was reconstituted as Associazione Sportiva Dilettantistica Tavolara Calcio and enrolled in the group D of Terza Categoria (Olbia-Tempio) finishing eighth.
-Another stop was the following season due to the interruption of the amateur leagues due to the Covid-19 pandemic.
-In 2021-2022, still in Terza Categoria, they finished in seventh place.
+The absence from the fields lasted until the 2019–2020 season when, in September 2019, the club was reconstituted as Associazione Sportiva Dilettantistica Tavolara Calcio and enrolled in the group D of Terza Categoria (Olbia-Tempio) finishing eighth.
+Another stop was the following season due to the interruption of the amateur leagues due to the COVID-19 pandemic.
+In 2021–2022, still in Terza Categoria, they finished in seventh place.

-The 2022-2023 season saw Tavolara's winning debut, beating Audax Padru 1-2 in group G of the Terza Categoria.
+The 2022–2023 season saw Tavolara's winning debut, beating Audax Padru 1–2 in group G of the Terza Categoria, finishing as a runners-up.